JCGarzaa/WRK1/README.md

 * User can create custom exercises
 * User can click on workout and start/edit to make their own
+* User can view extended details of each workout
 * User can add friends
 * User can send a workout to a friend
 * User can search for full workouts